 Rebecca:And of course Elrohir has been encouraging her to view their relationship as temporary, so that would just reinforce her innate tendency to assume he's not something she can have.
 He's only partially pursuing her -- he's not offering her anything lasting.

 I'm waiting for the moment when those instances where he deliberately shuts her out of the link finally take on a meaning for her.

 You and Denise have already pointed out that she still has problems with her self-worth.
 I guess going through it the hard way with Andrahar will make it easier later on (as he himself muses in Reparation).

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight nine zero two as a four place number.
+In the field marked validation number, enter five zero seven three as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2014 Michael G Kellner All Rights Reserved